• ICT

 Select individual cameras and select “Add” to add the camera or select “Add All” to add the available devices to your NVR.

-Hook up your NVR to your corporate network via your NVR LAN and perform further configurations, settings and management according to your security demand or your organization’s or client’s requirement.
+Hook up your NVR to your corporate network via your NVR LAN and perform further configurations, settings, and management according to your security demands or your organisation’s or client’s requirements.